SunayBhat1/Footsteps-Tennis_CIRL/README.md

 Paper Tennis
 ==============================
-Description: An OpenAI Gym environemnt for the two player startegy game Liar's Dice as well as staretgy testing and modeling.
+Description: An OpenAI Gym environemnt for the two player startegy game Paper Tennis as well as staretgy testing and modeling.

 Getting Started